-In a recent article on assessing a customer's site, I discuss the importance of obtaining a thorough and up-to-date hardware and software inventory of your customer's
+In a recent article on assessing a customer's site, I discuss the importance of obtaining a thorough and up-to-date hardware and software inventory of your customer's network.
+Once you sell your customer on the value of an inventory, you're faced with the challenge of performing the task.

 Before you begin